dlion/ExamProject/README.md

 ===========

 This is my Exam Project for my high school gradutation.

 During the year I wrote some sources in C using OpenCV.

-I wrote 5 program and 1 library.
+I wrote 5 program and 1 library for this.

 Calibra
 =======

 Is a program that allow to find and track the colour that you want, mixing HSV values.

 When you find the colour you can save this in a configuration file pressing 's' also if you press 'q' the program ends.

 When you save the values in the configuration file this allow to find this color also with other programs.

 Bubbles
 =======

-Is a little game wrote in C, use thread, opencv and other thing.
+Is a little game wrote in C, use thread, opencv functions and other things.

 With your "color" you have to touch the red balls on the screen; if you touch the blue ball you lose.

 First of all, you have to run the Calibra program for bring HSV values for find your color.